Academic Catalog

 The student will be able to:

-G. perform positioning for a routine chest and abdomen procedure.
+7. Perform positioning for routine chest and abdomen procedures.

 Course Content